Spacemance · direct from the author, Sera Voss

 Thane Aldric has his own POV chapters, his own arc, his own wounds, and his own growth.

-He is a tactical genius, a reluctant diplomat, and a man who flinches at unexpected touch because years of command isolation have made vulnerability feel dangerous.
+He is a tactical genius and a reluctant diplomat who flinches at unexpected touch, because years of command isolation have made vulnerability feel dangerous.

 Are there consent issues in the enemies to lovers dynamic?